HewlettPackard/swarm-learning/docs/User/Troubleshooting.md

 **Resolution**

-If sentinel SN crashes, it is better to delete SWCI container and recreate SN to ensure SLM-UI continues to work.
+If sentinel SN crashes, it is better to delete SWCI container that is implicitly started (named as `slm-ui-<>-swci` and recreate SN to ensure SLM-UI continues to work.
+SLM-UI automatically spawns a new SWCI to work with the new SN.

-## 8. Failed to start thread "GC Thread\#0" - pthread\_create failed {#SECTION_FQW_QTD_XYB .section}
+## 8. Failed to start thread "GC Thread\#0" - pthread\_create failed

 ```
 Failed to start thread "GC Thread#0" - pthread_create failed